LunarWatcher/lunarwatcher.github.io/posts/_posts/2018-06-19-multiple-gh-accounts.md

 ---
-title: Mutliple GitHub accounts on one computer
+title: Multiple GitHub accounts on one computer
 summary: Short guide on using multiple GitHub accounts on one computer in a way that doesn't require manual account changing
 layout: post
 ---